retroj/digistar-mode/README.md

 ### C-c C-p digistar-play-script

 Play this script in Digistar.
 If region is active, write its contents to a temporary file, and play that script in Digistar.
+If the buffer is narrowed, play only that portion.

-The generated LIS file will be shown in a non-selected window, and if a temporary file was created, both the temporary file and its associated LIS file will be automatically deleted.
+The contents of the generated LIS file will be shown in the *Digistar Lis* buffer in a non-selected window, and if a temporary file was created, both the temporary file and its associated LIS file will be automatically deleted.

+When playing a region, relative paths will be resolved."

 ### C-c C-r digistar-time-record-mode